solo-io/gloo/docs/plugins/aws.md

 #### Discovery

-The [Gloo Function Discovery Service](TODO) will automatically discover functions for Lambda upstreams if it is running.
+The Gloo Function Discovery Service<!--(TODO)--> will automatically discover functions for Lambda upstreams if it is running.
 Simply create a Lambda upstream for Gloo to track, and the function discovery service will auomatically populate it with your available lambda functions and keep it up to date with your AWS account.